PalladioSimulator/Palladio-Build-MavenParent/README.md

 To select only a subset of your target definition during a build, you have to add the attribute `filter` to a `location` element and set the value to any name you like.
 Afterwards, you have to add a property `org.palladiosimulator.maven.tychotprefresh.filter.n` with the name you chose to your root POM.
 Use different numbers `n` for different filters starting with 2.
 The parent POM already defines the filters `nightly` and `release` that are activated by activating the `nightly` or `release` profile.
 The former is activated if the latter is not activated.

-To update versions of units mentioned in the target platform, you have to add the attribute `refresh` and set it to `true`.
-Before the build takes place, the latest versions available in the given location will be used.
+<del>To update versions of units mentioned in the target platform, you have to add the attribute `refresh` and set it to `true`.
+Before the build takes place, the latest versions available in the given location will be used.</del>

+To use the newest available version of units, add 0.0.0 as the version number.

 You can always have a look at the generated target platform definition in the `target` folder of your root project.